LucHermitte/lh-vim-lib/doc/Options.md

 option named either `b:my.option`, or `p:my.option`, or at the last resort `g:my_option`.

-This means we can specify the scopes, and the order, in which a variable are searched.
-For instance, If you wish to also check `w:my.option` or `t:my.option`, then pass for instance `"wbptg"` to `{scope}` parameter.
+This means we can specify the scopes, and the order, in which a variable is searched.
+For instance, If you wish to also check `w:my.option` or `t:my.option`, then pass for instance `"wbptg"` to the `{scope}` parameter.

 **Notes:**
  * In Vim documentation, what I call _scope_ is named